Introduction: Herod or God the Baby?

 A Church of weakness is a Church that, to quote Bonhoeffer, is “one great battle cry against fear.”
 Because faith is grounded in God and not in ourselves, there is nothing that can separate us from the Love of God.
 Such a faith overcomes the fear of threats against ones faith—be it the end of Christendom or the latest greatest argument against the existence of God—because such a faith is not grounded in arguments, politics, or anything temporal but rather, our holding fast to God and He, locking us in His embrace.
 Such a faith also frees us from the fear of death and thus from the tyrannical narratives that hold so many captive.
 There are so many peddlers of fear, so many apocalypses to choose from—the end of Christendom, ISIS, global warming, atomic war, and the list goes on—and so many of these narratives, while genuine threats, also act as systems of power and control.
 How do you get Donald Trump elected?
 Tell American Christians a scary story about the decline of Christianity in the west and promote him as the messiah.
 Many of these Christians have allowed themselves to be controlled by fear.
 However, genuine faith constantly deconstructs the narratives of fear and tempers despair with hope.
 Of course, this does not mean that Christians stand aloof from the suffering of the world, quite the contrary.
 It is this fearless faith which allows the Church of weakness to live a truly human life free of fear and to genuinely enter into the suffering of the world.
 In overcoming fear, the Church of weakness is able to live “out of control.”
 That is, to renounce the need to gain control of the wheel of history, and to strive for faithfulness instead.
 John Howard Yoder—a theologian who wrote a theology of weakness and lived a theology of power—writing about Christian Pacifism, shows the radicalness of a life lived out of control:

-That Christian pacifism which has a theological basis in the Character of God and the work of Jesus Christis one in which the calculating link between our obedience and ultimate efficiency has been broken, since the triumph of God comes through resurrection and not through effective sovereignty or assured survival.
+That Christian pacifism which has a theological basis in the Character of God and the work of Jesus Christ is one in which the calculating link between our obedience and ultimate efficiency has been broken, since the triumph of God comes through resurrection and not through effective sovereignty or assured survival.

 A Church of weakness is always opening itself up to the gifts of the Holy Spirit and practicing thankfulness for what it receives.
 The Holy Spirit is the constant source of renewal which blows new life into dry bones, and a church of weakness recognizes its constant need of renewal, grace and restoration.
 It comes at all of reality then, with the openness to receive a gift, and all of reality becomes a sacramental source of grace and encounter.
-It is always ready to welcome the stranger, to encounter the other and to learn from the neighbour.
+It is always ready to welcome the stranger, to encounter the other and to learn from the neighbor.
 In encountering the other, it does not come with the intention of colonizing; for to colonize is to worship oneself and to try to fashion the world in one’s own distorted image.
 Rather, it meets people where they are at, and looks for the face of God in the other.
 In its openness to the gifts of the Holy Spirit, it delights in reality for what it is and not for what we would like it to be.
 Thus, the gifts that are received do not come from our imposition of ourselves unto the world, but rather from an encounter that takes place between me and reality.
-I learn then, to delight in the tree for the tree it is and in the neighbour for the neighbour she is.
+I learn then, to delight in the tree for the tree it is and in the neighbor for the neighbor she is.
 This Spirit of openness to the gifts of the Holy Spirit, must also be accompanied by a cultivation of the ability to thankfully receive the gift one has been given.
 For this reason, a church of weakness is always welcoming of the unborn, the disabled and the stranger.
 And in these difficult gifts, the Holy Spirit may be bringing good things to the poor.

 A church of weakness fears God rather than man.
 It is important to contrast the fear of God with the fear of man to draw out what this entails.
 In some sense, the fear of man is what makes a shared life possible.
-Our behaviour is kept in check by the social signals sent out by those around us.
+Our behavior is kept in check by the social signals sent out by those around us.
 If we do something that is socially unacceptable, we will get strange looks, startled comments or a prison sentence.
 The fear of man, then, is the fear we all have of being ostracized or singled out in some way.
 A radical religious life then, must overcome this fear of man by living before God.
 To fear God then, is not to be petrified before the infinite, though of course there is some room for that in the religious life, but rather to be more interested in seeking the approval of God, than the approval of man.
 This is freedom.
 It is so easy to get caught up in the mob, to get ones sense of morality from what is socially acceptable or what is considered to be the duty of an upstanding citizen.
 To live before God, to fear God, is to step above this fray and to be able to access the genuine religious life.
 This idea is connected with what Jesus says about “Judge not, lest you be judged.”
 I believe what he is saying is that our judgements are always fallible, unfair, partial and distorted.
 Just as we fear the judgement of others and thus modify our behaviour, so, we judge other people by this matrix of fear and prejudice.
 We judge others through the eyes of our neighbour.
 What Jesus is calling us to, is to once again reach above the fray of the mob and of the fear of man, and to see the other with the eyes of a good God.
 Judge not, lest you be judged, is a constant reminder of how petty our judgements are.
 It calls us to humility and mercy in our perception of the other: you are not God and don’t pretend you are.
 The petty little god your judgements presuppose will be the god that judges you.
 To fear God rather than man is to strive continuously beyond the inherited prejudices, injustices, idolatries, ambitions, and presuppositions of our imperfect culture, to the more perfect way of God, that is, the way of the Cross.

 A Theology of Power